lucified/lucify-component-builder/API.md

 - `org`: GitHub organization name,
 - `embedCodes`: Set to `true` to generate `embed-codes.html` along boostrapping `index.html`
 - `embedCodesHtmlTemplate`: Absolute path to page template for `embed-codes.html` page.
 Defaults to (this)[https://github.com/lucified/lucify-component-builder/blob/master/src/www/embed-codes.hbs] template.
-- `reactRouter`: Set to `true` to use react-router -bootstrapping code as entry point, instead of bootstrapping as React component.
-Defaults to `false`.
-This option only applies when `entryPoint` is not defined.

 ### Options for bootstrapping index.html